Decision Note No. 073 AI Decision Systems · Decision bottlenecks · Diagnostic

 3. Would the team know when to stop and escalate?

-4. Is the AI preparing a decision or quietly making one?
+4. Is the AI preparing the decision instead of quietly making it?

 5. Can you explain who approved the final move?